My Tennessee Mountain Home: Reception

 Though neither the album nor the title single were huge commercial hits for Parton — neither cracked the top ten on the U.S. country singles or albums charts — they remain fondly remembered by her fans; the My Tennessee Mountain Home album is among the most critically praised albums in Parton's catalogue.
 The title track became one of Parton's better-known compositions.

 Legacy

 In later years, Parton has used the song "My Tennessee Mountain Home" as a theme song for her Dollywood theme park.

 In 2009, "Eugene, Oregon" and Parton's original recording of "What Will Baby Be?," two outtakes from the recording sessions for this album, were released on the 4-disc, career-spanning box set "Dolly."
 Parton would later re-record "What Will Baby Be?" for inclusion on 1992's Slow Dancing with the Moon.

 In 2010, Sony Music reissued the 2007 CD My Tennessee Mountain Home in a triple-feature CD set with Coat of Many Colors and Jolene and they have never been out of print.

+In 2024, Mojo ranked the album at #5 in a list of Parton's best recordings.